AcademySoftwareFoundation/openexr/SECURITY.md

 [Snyk](https://github.com/AcademySoftwareFoundation/openexr/blob/main/.github/workflows/snyk-scan-pr.yml)
 to scan for dependency vulnerability.

-### Threat Model
+### Potential Vulnerabilities

-The primary threat to OpenEXR is software faults in the form of heap buffer overflows, out-of-memory faults, or segmentation faults that could be exploitable as denial-of-service attacks.
+Potential entry points are images being loaded using the library.
+Malformed images could caused issues such as heap buffer overflows, out-of-memory faults, or segmentation faults that could be exploitable as denial-of-service attacks.

 ### Hardening